-Buakaw Por Pramuk, alias Buakaw Benchamek, is one of the most iconic Muay Thai fighters.
+Buakaw Por Pramuk, aka Buakaw Benchamek, is one of the most iconic Muay Thai fighters.
 Since he was a little like many others Thais from poor regions of Thailand he had to find a way out of poverty.

-Between the year 2000 and 2015 he had a professional Muay Thai record of 237 wins (66 KO's), 23 losses (one by TKO) and only 5 draws.
+In fifteen years between 2000-2015, he had a professional record of 237 wins (66 KO's), 23 losses and only 5 draws.

 In one fight with Zaripov Rustem at Thai Fight extreme 2012 he presented most of his special moves in action.
 He has also shown why it is so important to establish a mental dominance early in the fight.
 His tactic was to control the opponent, make him more defensive and to force him to accept Buakaw's own tempo.
 [Video at the bottom of the page]

 Some fighters are more technical and others are more aggressive and explosive.
 Buakaw, somehow, combines both of the worlds and adds up what's uniquely his: a knockout power behind each punch.
 One thing in his fights is consistent and clearly visible - it is a very strong will to win.

 At the time when I write this article Buakaw Benchamek is well over 30 yo but he is still active in a very good shape.

 That said, he is at the age when a pro fighter has to start planning his future outside of the ring.